simonsleo/vocabulary.md/vocabulary_update_everyday.md

 1.  with the exception of:

 No teams from the same confederation, with the exception of Uefa, will be drawn in the same group.

+20171213:
+1. sole: During bad weather, avoid boots or shoes with smooth soles and heels
+2. bulky:  Wear a heavy, bulky coat that will cushion you if you should fall.